The Occupational Therapy program annually admits a class of 30 students to the professional entry level Doctorate (OTD).

 One of the character questions on the NBCOT examination application is "Have you ever been charged with or convicted of a felony?"
 If the initial charge was a felony, regardless of whether it was reduced to a misdemeanor or dismissed, expunged, etc., NBCOT MUST review the issue.
 Examination candidates should review all court documentation to confirm whether the initial charge was a felony charge or a misdemeanor charge.
 NBCOT does not review issues where the initial charge was a misdemeanor, unless the charge was upgraded to a felony.

 - The following prerequisite courses or the equivalent must be completed with a grade of B or better.
+All prerequisite courses must have a minimum of 3 credit hours to be approved, with the exception of medical terminology which will be considered with 1-3 credit hours.
 Students may complete up to two prerequisites in the summer session after acceptance into the program but before beginning the graduate level of study: